Skip to content

 Nylas provides a free domain in the format <your-application-name>.nylas.email that you can use right away without any DNS setup.
 If your application is named “my-app”, for example, you can send from addresses like [email protected] or [email protected].

 If you want to use your own domain for better branding and control, you’ll need to verify it with Nylas first.
 Navigate to your Organization Settings in the Dashboard and add your domain.
 Nylas will generate the DNS records you need to add, and once those propagate, you can click ‘Verify’ to enable the domain for sending.
+You can also manage domains programmatically using the Manage Domains API.

 It’s usually best to use a subdomain like mail.yourcompany.com or notifications.yourcompany.com for transactional sending.
 This keeps your transactional emails separate from your main domain, helps maintain your main domain’s sender reputation, and makes DNS management easier.